Paul Bauer, PT, DPT, OCS, FAFS, FMR, CLT

 She has extensive experience with budgets and fiscal office management and strong interpersonal skills and superb organizational ability.
 She is also well versed with insurance billing and monitoring functions.

-She joined the company in November, 2011.
+She has been with the company since its founding in November, 2011.